ccao-data/people/.gitlab/issue_templates/onboarding-internal.md

 - [ ] [Data Science Department Handbook](https://gitlab.com/groups/ccao-data-science---modeling/-/wikis/Handbook/Handbook) - Outlines the purpose, procedures, and practices of the department
 - [ ] [Data Science Department Mission, Vision, and Values](https://gitlab.com/groups/ccao-data-science---modeling/-/wikis/Handbook/Mission%20Vision%20Values) - Outlines the principles and goals of the department
 - [ ] [Data Science Resources Page](https://gitlab.com/groups/ccao-data-science---modeling/-/wikis/Handbook/Resources) - Read everything marked with a :exclamation:.
 You can skip *R for Data Science* and *Select Star SQL* if you're already proficient in R/SQL.
+- [ ] [Data Science Glossary](https://gitlab.com/groups/ccao-data-science---modeling/-/wikis/Handbook/Glossary) - The CCAO uses a lot of assessment-specific and office-specific jargon.
+Read through this glossary to get acquainted with some of the terms.

 Additionally, take a moment to bookmark all the links marked with a :exclamation: under the "Useful Bookmarks" section of the [Resources](https://gitlab.com/groups/ccao-data-science---modeling/-/wikis/Handbook/Resources#useful-bookmarks) page.